Ranked Band 1 Climate Change, Chambers Global 2016

 We support our clients by providing solid advice on the choices and decisions necessary for responding to a risk, opportunity or both.

 Our dedicated sustainability and climate change team is at the forefront of regulatory and market developments, working closely with governmental bodies, financial institutions and corporates across Australia and throughout the world.
-We bring a global perspective to the international patchwork of policy and regulation that is emerging and can provide integrated advice throughout Europe, the US, Canada, Latin America, Asia, Australia, Africa, the Middle East and Central Asia.
+We bring a global perspective to the international patchwork of policy and regulation that is emerging and can provide integrated advice throughout Europe, the US, Canada, Latin America, Asia, Australia, Africa and the Middle East.

 Our areas of work include: